Skip to main content

 • Electronically submit completed final grades by deadline as stipulated by the Registrar’s Office.

-• Forward the completed Summary Record of Absence (PDF) form to each teacher candidate’s major department.
+• Forward the completed Summary Record of Absence form to each teacher candidate’s major department.

-• Follow procedures regarding supervisory travel as detailed in a memo from the Field Experience and School Partnerships Office to each college supervisor at the beginning of each semester.
+• Follow procedures regarding supervisory travel as detailed in a memo from the Field Experience and School Partnerships Office to each university supervisor at the beginning of each semester.

-• In the event of a teacher strike or job action (please see Part II, Page 9), make clear the College’s position of teacher candidate’s non-involvement.
+• In the event of a teacher strike or job action (please see Part II), make clear the University’s position of teacher candidate’s non-involvement.

-• Help promote cooperation and good will between the cooperating school and the College.
+• Help promote cooperation and goodwill between the cooperating school and the University.

 Cases of On-Site Injury / Illness of the Teacher Candidate